When Words Are Not Enough

 • Repose.
 This view shows the lips and the amount of tooth display at rest.
 It is used to understand the reasons for the amount of tooth displayed and make decisions about how to position the incisal edge.
 For example, individuals may display more tooth structure because they have a short upper lip length, not necessarily because they have longer teeth.

 • Full smile.
-This reveals how much the lip moves in a postured smile.
+This shows how much the lip moves in a postured smile.
 Many individuals have greater lip dynamics than this photograph reveals, which can be detrimental to the final outcome if the full range of lip motion is not recognized.
 The uninhibited lip position can be captured using video while engaging the patient in conversation and laughter.
 A Duchenne smile photograph can also be used for this purpose.
-Both postured and uninhibited lip positions are important in understanding a patient's full lip mobility (Figure 1).
+Both postured and uninhibited lip positions are important in understanding a patient's full lip mobility, and this can be altered with BOTOX® Cosmetic if the uninhibited lip position is not acceptable to the patient (Figure 1).

 • Full smile with teeth apart.
 This shows the incisal edge smile curve and allows clinicians to determine if it follows the smile curve of the lower lip, exhibiting balance and harmony (Figure 2).